avocado-framework/avocado/man/avocado.rst

 Real use of avocado depends on running avocado subcommands.
 This a typical list of avocado subcommands::

- run         Run one or more tests (test module in .py, test alias or dropin) list        List available test modules sysinfo     Collect system information multiplex   Generate a list of dictionaries with params from multiplex file(s)
+ run         Run one or more tests (native test, test alias, binary or script) list        List available test modules sysinfo     Collect system information multiplex   Generate a list of dictionaries with params from multiplex file(s)